michael-a-green/Metis_Project3/README.md

-* `Documents/Linke_to_Presentation.md`: Mark down file that has a link to the presentation.
+* `Documents/Linke_to_Presentation.md`: Markdown file that has a link to the presentation.
 * `Source/web_app/project3.py`: Main flask application code
 * `Source/web_app/migrations/*`: Files used to use [alembic]() to version the database used by the web application